Brentuximab vedotin

 Brentuximab vedotin, sold under the brand name Adcetris, is an antibody-drug conjugate medication used to treat relapsed or refractory Hodgkin lymphoma (HL) and systemic anaplastic large cell lymphoma (ALCL), a type of T cell non-Hodgkin lymphoma.
 It selectively targets tumor cells expressing the CD30 antigen, a defining marker of Hodgkin lymphoma and ALCL.
-The drug is being jointly marketed by Millennium Pharmaceuticals outside the US and by Seattle Genetics in the US.
+The drug is being jointly marketed by Millennium Pharmaceuticals outside the US and by Seagen in the US.

 Medical uses

-In the United States, brentuximab vedotin is indicated for the treatment of hodgkin lymphoma, systemic anaplastic large cell lymphoma, primary cutaneous anaplastic large cell lymphoma, and CD30-expressing mycosis fungoides.
+In the United States, brentuximab vedotin is indicated for the treatment of Hodgkin lymphoma, systemic anaplastic large cell lymphoma, primary cutaneous anaplastic large cell lymphoma, and CD30-expressing mycosis fungoides.

-In the European Union, brentuximab vedotin is indicated for the treatment of hodgkin lymphoma, systemic anaplastic large cell lymphoma, and cutaneous T cell lymphoma.
+In the European Union, brentuximab vedotin is indicated for the treatment of Hodgkin lymphoma, systemic anaplastic large cell lymphoma, and cutaneous T cell lymphoma.

 Design

 Brentuximab vedotin consists of the chimeric monoclonal antibody brentuximab (cAC10, which targets the cell-membrane protein CD30) linked with maleimide attachment groups, cathepsin-cleavable linkers (valine-citrulline), and para-aminobenzylcarbamate spacers to three to five units of the antimitotic agent monomethyl auristatin E (MMAE, reflected by the 'vedotin' in the drug's name).
 The peptide-based linker bonds the antibody to the cytotoxic compound in a stable manner so the drug is not easily released from the antibody under physiologic conditions to help prevent toxicity to healthy cells and ensure dosage efficiency.
 The peptide antibody-drug bond facilitates rapid and efficient drug cleavage inside target tumor cell.
 The antibody cAC10 part of the drug binds to CD30 which often occurs on diseased cells but rarely on normal tissues.
 The antibody portion of the drug attaches to CD30 on the surface of malignant cells, delivering MMAE which is responsible for the anti-tumour activity.
 Once bound, brentuximab vedotin is internalised by endocytosis and thus selectively taken up by targeted cells.
 The vesicle containing the drug is fused with lysosomes and lysosomal cysteine proteases, particularly cathepsin B, start to break down valine-citrulline linker and MMAE is no longer bound to the antibody and is released directly into the tumor environment.